Note

 asyncio.run(example_structured_output())

-Jarvis: Albert Einstein was a theoretical physicist who developed the theory of relativity, one of the two pillars of modern physics.
+Jarvis: Albert Einstein was a renowned physicist who developed the theory of relativity, one of the two pillars of modern physics.
 He is best known for his mass–energy equivalence formula E = mc2.

 The structured output: